Kaycee Stroh

-Kaycee Stroh (born May 29, 1984) is an American actress, singer and dancer, known for her role as Martha Cox in the High School Musical franchise.
+Kaycee Stroh is an American actress, singer and dancer, known for her role as Martha Cox in the High School Musical franchise.
 She was also a contestant in the VH1 reality series Celebrity Fit Club.

 Career

 Stroh appeared in High School Musical, High School Musical 2 and High School Musical 3 as smart girl Martha Cox, who secretly loved to "pop & lock & jam & break".
 A professional dance instructor at the Thompson Lane Entertainment Center, her role in the franchise materialized when she took her students to the auditions herself.
 Along with her fellow cast for the movie, she appeared at the Teen Choice Awards to accept an honorary award charting the film's instant success and at the American Music Awards of 2007 accepting the award for Favorite Album.
 Stroh also serves as co-host for the dance-along version of High School Musical 2.

 She also had a recurring role (2 episodes) in the Disney Channel Original Series, The Suite Life of Zack & Cody as Leslie, a girl who played on the same volleyball team as main characters of the show, London and Maddie.
 Stroh has also been a guest editor for Tiger Beat magazine.
 She was also a member of the supporting cast in a direct-to-DVD musical story from Liken the Scriptures called Ammon and King Lamoni.
 Stroh has worked on occasion as a spokesperson and plus size model for Torrid.
 She reprised her role as Martha Cox in High School Musical 3: Senior Year, released on October 24, 2008.
 Stroh was a contestant on Season 7 of Celebrity Fit Club.